hiero-ledger/hiero-docs/tutorials/smart-contracts/hscs-workshop/setup.md

 - Run your own Hedera RPC Relay server: [Configuring Hedera JSON-RPC Relay endpoints](https://docs.hedera.com/hedera/tutorials/more-tutorials/json-rpc-connections/hedera-json-rpc-relay)
 - Use an RPC service provider, Arkhia: [Configuring Arkhia RPC endpoints](https://docs.hedera.com/hedera/tutorials/more-tutorials/json-rpc-connections/arkhia)

-Copy these words, and replace the value of the `BIP39_SEED_PHRASE` variable in the `.env` file with this.

 Whichever method you choose,
 obtain the JSON-RPC URL for Hedera Testnet,